RedHat-Israel/ROSE/docs/course_materials/exercises/03_Variables_and_datatypes/homework_strings.md

 Perform the following functions:
 1. Use the “title()” function on the string variable and print it.
 2. Print the length of the string by len() function.
-3. Use the “replace(...,...)” function and replace the first word with the last word.
+3. Use the “replace(... , ...)” function and replace the first word with the last word.
 4. Use the “find()” function to know where is the ‘w’ word in the string.